Malaysian Special Forces Selection: 69 Commando Training Centre

+The 69 Commando Training Centre (Malay: Pusat Latihan 69 Komando) is the dedicated special operations training facility of the Royal Malaysia Police (RMP).
+Officially opened in May 2024, the centre is managed by the Special Warfare Training Branch of 69 Commando (Cawangan Latihan Peperangan Khas (CLPK) 69 Komando).
+It oversees all selection, basic commando course and advanced training stages, serving not only the RMP's tactical units but also personnel from the Malaysian Armed Forces and other government agencies.

+The majority of the centre's infrastructure is located within Camp Sultan Nazrin Shah, the 69 Commando headquarters in Ulu Kinta, Perak.
+Additionally, the unit maintains a specialised jungle warfare facility known as the 69 Commando Outdoor Training Camp (Markas Kem Latihan Luar 69 Komando) situated in Terong, Perak.

+The establishment of this centre represents a significant transition from the unit's previous reliance on shared facilities.
+Since 1978, 69 Commando had conducted its basic commando course within the General Operations Force (GOF) Northern Brigade garrison in Ulu Kinta.
+The transition to a dedicated headquarters and training centre allows for greater autonomy and the expansion of specialised training programmes.

 Other special forces training centre

 Operating primarily in urban environments, the Special Actions Unit is distinct from commando units.
 Consequently, its special forces selection process differs from that of other special forces units in Malaysia.

 Special Actions Unit Training Centre

 The Pusat Latihan Unit Tindakhas, or Special Actions Unit Training Centre in English, is a special forces training centre under the Royal Malaysian Police and is currently in the construction phase.
 It is located inside the 4th Battalion of the General Operations Force's garrison at Semenyih in Selangor.
 Since its formation in 1975, the Special Actions Unit has relied on various locations for its selection process, including the GOF Northern Brigade, the 6th Battalion GOF camp in Bakri, Muar, PULAPOL facilities, and Bukit Aman.

 Special forces selection (Commando)

 Commandos from four different units during the 65th Merdeka Day: from left, a commando from PASKAL, a commando from 21 SSG, a commando from VAT 69, and a commando from PASKAU.

 Aspiring individuals must follow this pipeline to serve in the following units, all conducted at Commando schools: